-To develop our generic scheme we need some results from graph theory.
-If $T$ is a set of vertices of a graph $G$, we write $G[T]$ for the induced graph on $T$.
-We say that \tuple{T_1,T_2} is a \emph{separation} of $G$ if $G = G[T_1] \cup G[T_2]$.
-The \emph{separator} of the separation \tuple{T_1,T_2} is $T_1 \cap T_2$ and its \emph{order} is $| T_1 \cap T_2|$.
-The \emph{torso} of $T_1$ in the separation \tuple{T_1,T_2} is obtained from the induced graph $G[T_1]$ by adding every edge between the vertices of the separator.
-A \emph{Tutte decomposition} of a graph $G$ is a tree, where each node is labelled with a subset of the vertices of $G$, each arc induces a separation of $G$ of order at most two, and the torso of each node is three-connected, or a cycle, or has at most 2 vertices.
-It is known that every finite graph has a Tutte decomposition of this kind~\cite{Tutte66:connectivity}.
+A \emph{Tutte decomposition} of a graph $G$ is a tree decomposition $(T,(V_t)_{t\in T})$ of $G$, where $|V_t\cap V_{t'}|\leq 2$ for every pair of neighbours $t$ and $t'$ in $T$, and the torso of each node is either three-connected, or a cycle, or has at most 2 vertices.
+It is known that every finite graph has a Tutte decomposition of this kind~\cite{Tutte66:connectivity}, and that such a decomposition can be found in linear time~\cite{HopTar73}.